 The Department requires that the Contractor be qualified to provide the services in the Contract.
-"Qualified" in this instance means that the Contractor has significant experience fabricating aluminum vessels of at least twenty eight feet.
+"Qualified" in this instance means that the Contractor has significant experience fabricating aluminum vessels of at least 34 feet.
 The Contractor must be able to demonstrate more than five years of experience in aluminum vessel fabrication and must provide welding qualifications for the persons welding the vessel.
-Sec.
-1.04 Prior Experience requirements must be included in this section.

-The offeror must provide a minimum of two examples of previous projects, including pictures, of similarly produced vessels by the offeror.
+The offeror must provide a minimum of two examples of previous project, including pictures, of similarly produced vessels by the offeror.